An algebra for covariant observers in de Sitter space: Conclusion and discussion

-Finally, let us comment on the connection between our work with several existing ones: \begin{enumerate} \item Multiple observers have been considered in the framework of CLPW in Ref.~\cite{DeVuyst:2024fxc,DeVuyst:2024khu}, where observers move along fixed orbits of the boost symmetry, not necessarily geodesics.
+Finally, let us comment on the relation between our work with several existing approaches: \begin{enumerate} \item Multiple observers have been considered in the framework of CLPW in Ref.~\cite{DeVuyst:2024fxc,DeVuyst:2024khu}, where the observers move along fixed orbits of the boost symmetry, not necessarily geodesics.
 While considering a general trajectories is valuable, this approach still breaks the symmetry down to $\R\times SO(d-1)$.
-When multiple observers are present, these works assume each observer can access some clock degrees of freedom of others as an operational specification, but the trajectories are either entirely inside or outside a given static patch, making the timelike tube theorem inapplicable. \item Gauging full $dS$ isometry has been considered in Ref.~\cite{Kaplan:2024xyk}, which uses a field rather than an observer as a reference frame, thus avoiding symmetry breaking.
-However, the gauge-invariant algebra in that framework is inherently smeared and does not take the crossed product form, precluding a discussion of von Neumann entropy. \item The dynamical observer model introduced by Kolchmeyer and Liu (KL) in Ref.~\cite{Kolchmeyer:2024fly} shares significant similarities with our approach.
-There, an observer is modeled as a fully quantized relativistic particle with clock degrees of freedom.
-Since wavefunctions are spread over the entire de Sitter space, local QFT operators smeared over a Cauchy slice can be dressed to the observer to form gauge-invariant operators, yielding an algebra that is a direct integral of \Rmnum{1}${}_\infty$.
-However, as the dynamical observer is smeared, there is no natural proposal for the algebra of observables accessible to an observer.
-Merely being able to dress operators to an observer does not guarantee their observability.
-Moreover, the framework lacks a notion of cosmological horizon, and the algebraic entropy of the type \Rmnum{1} algebra should not be interpreted as generalized entropy of a horizon.
-Since the dynamical observer reduces to the fixed observer of CLPW in the large mass limit, our work can be viewed as an intermediate between CLPW and KL: we preserve the existence of a horizon while allowing geodesic fluctuations, obtaining generalized entropy in a framework closer in spirit to CLPW. \end{enumerate}
+When multiple observers are present, these works assume each observer can access some clock degrees of freedom of others as an operational specification.
+As the trajectories are either entirely inside or outside a given static patch, the possible application of timelike tube theorem becomes essentially trivial. \item Gauging full $dS$ isometry has been considered in Ref.~\cite{Kaplan:2024xyk}, which used a field rather than an observer as a reference frame, thus avoiding symmetry breaking.
+However, the gauge-invariant algebra in that framework is inherently smeared and does not take the crossed product form, precluding a discussion of von Neumann entropy. \item The dynamical observer model introduced by Kolchmeyer and Liu (KL) in Ref.~\cite{Kolchmeyer:2024fly} shares several conceptual similarities with our approach.
+In that framework, based on the action \eqref{eq:CLPW action}, an observer is modeled as a fully quantized relativistic particle with clock degrees of freedom.
+Since the particle wavefunction is spread over the entire de Sitter space, local QFT operators smeared over a Cauchy slice can be dressed to the observer to form gauge-invariant operators.
+The resulting algebra thus takes the form of a direct integral of \Rmnum{1}${}_\infty$ factors.
+However, as the dynamical observer is intrinsically delocalized, the framework does not provide a natural criterion for identifying which observables are operationally accessible to a given observer.
+In particular, it does not single out an cosmological horizon, and the entropy of the resulting type \Rmnum{1} algebra is not naturally associated with the generalized entropy of a horizon.
+In contrast, based on the action \eqref{eq:action}, our construction preserves the notion of an observer-dependent horizon while allowing the observer’s geodesic to fluctuate covariantly, leading to a de Sitter–invariant type \Rmnum{2} algebra and an entropy that admits an interpretation as generalized entropy, in closer spirit to CLPW. \end{enumerate}